 21. Pregnant ball pythons don’t eat.

-A female ball python won’t eat at all or just the bare minimum throughout the time they are carrying their eggs up until the eggs hatch.
+A female ball python won’t eat at all or will eat just the bare minimum throughout the time they are carrying their eggs up until the eggs hatch.
 One reason for this is that they just don’t have room inside their bodies to fit both the eggs and a digesting meal!

 22. Ball pythons lay eggs in borrowed homes.